jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But there's a roadblock; do you know if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you where to get your local business by-laws, building codes, tax laws?

 Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of making a mistake by "not reading the fine-print" and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
 And what if antagonists want to attack us?
-It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, deny a claim, or shut your business down.
+It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, lobby government against you, or shut your business down.

 Technologically speaking there's absolutely no reason for this.
 How is it that Linux software is worth billions, operates every Android phone, and literally runs the internet; and you can download it by pressing this button.